MohammedGhaly/simple_shell/README.md

 - How to suspend the execution of a process until one of its children terminates
 - What is EOF / “end-of-file”?

+## Description ##

+Our shell is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.

 ## General Requirement for project